-The UP Trango XC2 has been tested to conform to the LTF C and EN C glider classes.
+The UP Trango X-light2 has been tested to conform to the LTF C and EN C glider classes for size S and LTF/EN D for sizes SM and M.

 Target group and recommended flying experience

 Performance pilots with extensive experience flying no less than 75h/year in a variety of conditions.
 Perfect for the performance oriented XC pilot.